barrysmyth/kallysto/README.md

 #### Exporting a Value
-It is also possible to export simple values, such as numbers or strings.
-This is especially useful when referring to a specific aspectsof a result, perhaps the coordinates of a particular plot point or the mean of a set of values.
-By exporting a value we can refer to this aspect of the result by the value's export name in our Latex file, thereby minimising the manual changes that may need to be made as the analysis evolves.
+We've left the simplest type of export -- values -- for last.
+Value exports allow us to export simple forms of data that can be rendered as a string, which makes vaue exports very flexible indeed.

-For example, the code below exports the sum of the sales data from the earlier table as `TotalSales`.
-Value exports are always exported as strings, thereby accommodating the export of any data-type that can be usefully rendered as a string.
-This makes value expoerts very flexible and powerful.
+As an example, we might want to compute and discuss the overall sales total in our report.
+We do this in the code below, naming the value export as `TotalSales`.

 ```python